The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 By Bicycle

-The basilica is also accessible by bicycle, and there are several bike rental options in Paris.
+The Basilica is also accessible by bicycle, and Paris has several bike rental options.

 You can use the Vélib bike-sharing system or rent a bike from a local shop.